dahlke/terrasnek/CONTRIBUTING.md

 ### Building the Docs

 The docs are built using [Sphinx](https://www.sphinx-doc.org/en/master/).
-They are built upon push by CircleCI, but can be built at any time manually using:
+They can be built at any time manually using:

 ```bash
 make docs